aeidev/react-native-context-store/README.md

 appStore.getState();

 Updating the state outside of a component will trigger the context to update.
 You are not required to update state inside of components.
-Useful if you have logic seperate from your UI that may need to update your UI states.
+This is useful if you have logic seperate from your UI that may need to update your UI states which is not possible with vanilla context api.

 // ...